General George Washington at Trenton: Legacy

 The United States Post Office has issued several postage stamps of George Washington from the portrait detail in this painting.
 The first was issued in 1860 with a ninety-cent value.
-This stamp was revised and issued the next year, 1861.
+This stamp was revised and issued the next year in 1861.
 In 1931, the Battle of Yorktown commemorative with a two-cent value included this portrait.
 A stamp with a six-cent value was issued as part of the Washington Bicentennial stamps of 1932.
-Finally, the Army and Navy Commemorative Series included a stamp with one-cent value in 1936.
+Finally, the Army and Navy Commemorative Series included a stamp with a one-cent value in 1936.

 On February 21, 1915, The New York Times published a full-page image of the painting with the caption "General Washington, painted from life by his staff officer and friend, Col. John Trumbull", in the Picture section, the first time in Rotogravure.